swaptacular/swpt_accounts/protocol.rst

    issued request to prepare a transfer.

 recipient_identity : string
    Identifies the recipient's account.
-It is the same as in the corresponding ``PreparedTransfer`` message.
+It MUST be the same as in the corresponding ``PreparedTransfer`` message.

 prepared_at_ts : date-time
    The moment at which the transfer was prepared.